the-letter-e-production/Express-MVC/README.md

 Access logging is managed by [morgan](https://github.com/expressjs/morgan%20morgan)

 Currently access logging does not offer much customization, but more may be added upon request

-## Error Bubbling ##
-One of the minor annoyances that can be experienced with Express.JS is errors getting printed out to  your screen and your app not crashing.
-If this bothers you, simply turn on `bubble_unhandled` in your app options object.
-This will allow you to grab these errors with the [uncaughtException](https://nodejs.org/api/process.html#process_event_uncaughtexception) event.
-You can then observe the error and make final decisions before crashing your app, or simply just let your app crash and recover.

-**NOTE**: *Many developers believe that using the uncaughtException event is unsafe and may leave your app in and unstable state.
-Please be sure you know what you are doing before persisting an app in this state.*

 ## Views w/ EJS ##
 Currently Express MVC is set up to work with EJS by default and we've made it quite easy to do.
 Simply add the following to your app...